darktable-org/dtdocs/content/lighttable/lighttable-modes/culling.md

 By default, zooming and panning are synchronized between all visible images.
 If you want to zoom or pan only a specific image, add the `Shift` modifier to the above actions.

-To enhance performance when loading zoomed images, you can enable ([`preferences` -> `cpu/gpu/memory` -> `enable disk backend for full preview cache`](../../preferences-settings/cpu-gpu-memory.md)).
+To enhance performance when loading zoomed images, you can enable ([`preferences > cpu/gpu/memory > enable disk backend for full preview cache`](../../preferences-settings/cpu-gpu-memory.md)).
 Bear in mind that this can occupy a lot of disk space.